Yerofey Khabarov: First expedition, 1649–1650

-Second Expedition 1650–53
+Second expedition, 1650–1653

-Given the time delays in communicating with Moscow, the Yakutsk Voivode Dmitry Frantsbekov decided to act independently and sent Khabarov back south with a larger force.
-The voivode also gave Khabarov letters from His Majesty Tsar Alexis to the Daurian Prince Lavkai of Albazin and "Prince Bogdoi" (Князь Богдой) asking those potentates to submit to the Russian Tsar, and threatening to send a 6,000-strong army if they don't obey.
+Given the time delays in communicating with Moscow, the voivode of Yakutsk Dmitry Frantsbekov decided to act independently and sent Khabarov back south with a larger force.
+The voivode also gave Khabarov letters from Tsar Alexis to the Daurian prince Lavkai of Albazin and "Prince Bogdoi" (Князь Богдой), asking those potentates to submit to the Russian Tsar, and threatening to send a 6,000-strong army if they did not obey.
 Frantsbekov assumed that this Prince Bogdoi was another Siberian chieftain.
 He was, in fact, the Emperor of China.

 Khabarov crossed the mountains in the fall of 1650 and this time was met with armed resistance.
 He built winter quarters at Albazin at the northernmost point of the Amur.
 After receiving reinforcements in June 1651 he set off down the Amur.
 By September, they reached the mouth of the Sungari.
 By 29 September, they reached Achansk near present-day Khabarovsk and decided to winter there.
 On 8 October, they were attacked by about 1,000 local people, who, being defeated, appealed to their Manchu overlords.
 On March 24, 1652, 2,000 Manchus and Koreans armed with artillery arrived from Ninguta and attacked Achansk.
 Khabarov somehow managed to defeat them.
-(The Manchu general, Haise, was later executed for his incompetence) Not knowing how many more Chinese were in the area, on 22 April he withdrew up the Amur.
+(The Manchu general, Haise, was later executed for his incompetence.)
+Not knowing how many more Chinese were in the area, on 22 April he withdrew up the Amur.
 At one point, he encountered another force of 6,000 Chinese but was able to slip around them under cover of fog and darkness.
 Further upstream he met a force of 117 cossacks who had been sent as reinforcements.
 He learned from a captive that a new Manchu army was being gathered on the Sungari.
 On August 1 he reached the mouth of the Zeya.
-Here 136 of his men mutinied leaving only 212 loyal.
+Here 136 of his men mutinied, leaving only 212 loyal.
 (Since Khabarov mentions the mutiny immediately after mentioning where to build winter quarters, it may have been connected with whether it was wise to remain on the Zeya and await a possible Manchu attack.)
-From the Zeya, he sent a report to the Yakutsk Voivode matter-of-factly describing the burning of villages, slaughter of natives and the torture of prisoners.
+From the Zeya, he sent a report to the voivode of Yakutsk matter-of-factly describing the burning of villages, slaughter of natives and the torture of prisoners.